Logos: Ancient Greek philosophy

-Heraclitus

 The writing of Heraclitus (c.
 535) was the first place where the word logos was given special attention in ancient Greek philosophy, although Heraclitus seems to use the word with a meaning not significantly different from the way in which it was used in ordinary Greek of his time.
 For Heraclitus, logos provided the link between rational discourse and the world's rational structure.

 What logos means here is not certain; it may mean "reason" or "explanation" in the sense of an objective cosmic law, or it may signify nothing more than "saying" or "wisdom".
 Yet, an independent existence of a universal logos was clearly suggested by Heraclitus.

-Aristotle's rhetorical logos

 Following one of the other meanings of the word, Aristotle gave logos a different technical definition in the Rhetoric, using it as meaning argument from reason, one of the three modes of persuasion.
 The other two modes are pathos (πᾰ́θος, páthos), which refers to persuasion by means of emotional appeal, "putting the hearer into a certain frame of mind"; and ethos (ἦθος, êthos), persuasion through convincing listeners of one's "moral character".
 According to Aristotle, logos relates to "the speech itself, in so far as it proves or seems to prove".
 In the words of Paul Rahe:

 Logos, pathos, and ethos can all be appropriate at different times.
-Arguments from reason (logical arguments) have some advantages, namely that data are (ostensibly) difficult to manipulate, so it is harder to argue against such an argument; and such arguments make the speaker look prepared and knowledgeable to the audience, enhancing ethos.
+Arguments from reason (logical arguments) have some advantages, namely that data are (ostensibly) difficult to manipulate, so it is harder to argue against such an argument.
 On the other hand, trust in the speaker—built through ethos—enhances the appeal of arguments from reason.

 Robert Wardy suggests that what Aristotle rejects in supporting the use of logos "is not emotional appeal per se, but rather emotional appeals that have no 'bearing on the issue', in that the pathē [πᾰ́θη, páthē] they stimulate lack, or at any rate are not shown to possess, any intrinsic connection with the point at issue—as if an advocate were to try to whip an antisemitic audience into a fury because the accused is Jewish; or as if another in drumming up support for a politician were to exploit his listeners's reverential feelings for the politician's ancestors".

 Aristotle comments on the three modes by stating: